loiseaujc/loiseaujc.github.io/_teaching/scientific_computing.md

 This short course is part of the program FIP (no idea what it stands for) proposed by *Arts et Métiers Institute of Technology*.
 Its aim is to introduce students to scientific computing with `python`.
 Because the audience consists mostly of engineering students spending half of their time in industry, the idea is to have some "fun" time rather than a lengthy course about scientific computing.
-To do so, the course consists in a single project during which students have to implement a basic algorithm for image classification.
+To do so, the course consists in a series of small projects oriented toward pratical applications.
 In the process, they will learn the basics of data manipulation with `numpy`, visualization with `matplotlib` and optimization with `scipy`.
 Another proper course on scientific computing using `matlab` is also proposed in this program wherein students will learn the basics of numerical differentiation and data analysis.